-For the performance-conscious clients, emphasize that by addressing anterior pelvic tilt they can become stronger.
+For the performance-conscious clients, emphasize that if they fix anterior pelvic tilt, they can become stronger.
 Point out that anterior pelvic tilt limits their effective range in the squat, hinge, or lunge pattern.
 By maximizing the range of motion in these patterns, especially under load, they can significantly increase force production, hypertrophy, and metabolic results.
 In other words, they’ll get strong as hell, and there aren’t any clients who don’t want to hear that.

 Fix anterior pelvic tilt with these 5 exercises.

 Ultimately, a trainer’s goal is to coach a client with APT in the following ways:

 1. Stretch and mobilize the lumbar spine, thoracic spine, and anterior hip.